-Early neutral evaluation (which is relatively rare) is a preliminary assessment or provisional judgment of a dispute by an agreed independent third party, such as a senior lawyer.
+Early neutral evaluation (which is not that common) is a preliminary assessment or provisional judgment of a dispute by an agreed independent third party, such as a senior lawyer or judge.
 The evaluator arrives at a non-binding decision as to which party, in their view, would win the dispute if the dispute went to trial or arbitration hearing.
 The evaluator does not try to find common ground or an acceptable settlement as in mediation.
 Its main purpose is to limit the scope of full proceedings or to serve as a basis for further negotiation.